sagar-nishad/sagar-nishad/README.md

 - 👋 Hi, I’m @sagar-nishad a beginner developer.
-- 👀 I’m interested in Front-End development and some of my other skills include Python and C.
+- 👀 Some of my skills include React, Sql,Python and C.
 - 🌱 I’m currently learning React.
 - 💞️ I’m happy to collaborate to team projects.
 - 📫 How to reach me